01101010110/Pumpkin-Pete-Quests/Quests.md

 <br><br>
 **Outcomes**:<br>
 You uncover something valuable and receive 5 Stone 🪨. (💎 Drop your treasured item.)<br>
-You receive 50 Coins 🪙. (✅ Investigate and keep your belongings.)
+You receive 50 Coins 🪙. (✅ Investigate and keep your belongings.)<br>
+You receive 50 Coins 🪙. (🚶 Ignore it.)
 <br><br>
 **Screenshots**:<br>
 <img